nmacgreg/sumpSensor/README.md

 I'm using an ultrasonic "time-of-flight" distance measuring sensor, HC-SR04.
 These sensors are pretty common, making an appearance in many "Learning Arduino/Learning RasPi" kits on Amazon & Adafruit.

-I've added 2 scripts that mostly work.
-I'm still prototyping:

-* distance.py works the best.
-* measure.py seems to have some bugs.

 # Environment
 * Hardware:  Rasberry Pi 3 Model B v1.2 (should work on most RasPi)
 * OS: Rasbian v3.0.0
 * Sensor: HC-SR04

+# The Software
+I've added 2 scripts that mostly work.
+I have shockingly little Python experience, and no experience with WebThings, so these are initial steps in prototyping:

+* distance.py works the best.
+* measure.py seems to have some bugs.

 Mozilla IoT WebThings is written for python v3.5; this Raspbian has a mixed environment, with python2 the default, & python v3.5.3 available from the "python3" command.